 Sheep of Demul village.

-Morning breakfast could be a thick bread.
+Morning breakfast could be thick bread.
 Or this might be packed to bring to the farm later for lunch.

 Kunzum pass.
 Prayer flags and monks are the most colorful in Spiti.